Students & Parents

 If your child needs a medication to be administered during the school day, here are a few things to remember before bringing medication to the school.

-If it is a prescription medication, we need to have a Doctor’s order to administer it and have the parent sign a consent form stating it is okay to administer prescription medications.
+● If it is a prescription medication, we need to have an "Authorization for Administration of Prescription Medications at School" form to administer it.
 This includes Epi-pens and Benadryl for possible allergies as well.
+Prescriptions must be in their original bottle.

 For ages 5 through 6 for Kindergarten: